Learn About Quality Structured Wiring

 Handling fiber optics is more tedious than copper wiring as you are dealing with glass and light.
 There is less room for error, and a skilled technician is required to properly run and terminate fiber cabling.
 Testing fiber cables upon completion should always be done, as fiber can run up to a half a mile in length, and any errors in a cable with that length can cause the cable to be unstable and fail.
 Ultimately, testing standards for fiber connections is more strict and precise, leaving little room for error.

-Your Wiring Network Learning Center
+Illinois Wiring Network Learning Center

 We are here to assist you with your wire and cable needs.